-So read on for all the essential information you need for a successful and fun trip to El Nido, and get excited to plan your own El Nido adventure!
+So read on for all the essential information you need for a successful and fun trip to El Nido, and get excited to plan your own adventure!

 How to get to there

-However, in the past few years, a small local airline called AirSwift, has started to offer more convenient flights right into El Nido on small aircraft.
-These are between Manila, Cebu and most recently (and conveniently), from Caticlan by Boracay.
+However, in the past few years, a small local airline called AirSwift, has started to offer convenient flights right into El Nido.
+These are between Manila, Cebu and Boracay.

 Where To Stay

 Depending on your budget, there is a huge range of accommodation options in El Nido.

 The first time I visited in 2014, I stayed at Our Melting Pot hostel (OMP).
 It’s right in the centre of town, and I would highly recommend it.
 The dorms are clean and comfortable, with excellent lockers and storage too.

 The second time I visited, I stayed at El Gordo’s Guesthouse.
 While I would say it was slightly overpriced for its standard of accommodation (very much a basic wooden treehouse), it offered spectacular views of the bay.
 Gordon, the owner, is fantastic and really helpful.
 The guesthouse is located to the edge of El Nido town, meaning a perfect opportunity to get to mingle with the locals.